Solar power in Turkey: Photovoltaics

 Photovoltaics (PV) growth was supported by the government during the 2010s.
 Monthly average efficiencies are from 12–17% depending on tilt and climate type; specific yield decreases with elevation.
 In 2020 solar cell manufacturing started in Turkey, and in 2022 Minister of Energy and Natural Resources Fatih Dönmez claimed that Turkey could assemble enough solar panels annually to produce 8 GW of power.
 Industry sometimes uses its own solar power for processes which need a lot of electricity, such as electrolysis.
-As of 2020, unlike in the EU, obsolete solar panels are not classified as electronic waste and recycling criteria are not defined.
-Solar PV has been suggested at public charging stations.
-Turkey's greenhouse gas emissions attributable to solar PV are estimated at around 30 g Co2eq/kWh for utility scale and 30–60 g for rooftop; emissions for coal and natural gas are over 1000 g and about 400 g respectively.
+Turkey's solar capacity passed 21 GW in 2025.

+The table below shows the growth of installed solar PV capacity in Turkey: